DIY Hair: How to Bleach an Ombre

 Newly bleached dark hair is usually tinted yellow, and unless you're into that sort of thing, you should grab some purple shampoo.
 Hop in the shower and apply enough to saturate the bleached bits of your damp hair, leaving it on for 10–15 minutes.
 In the meantime, you can shave your legs and stuff.

 After the allotted time, just wash it out.
 Your yellow should be gone!
-Keep the purple shampoo around, you may want to use it ounce every week or two.
+Keep the purple shampoo around, you may want to use it once every week or two.

 You Did It!